Members get our updates on rescue alerts, league events, special offers and more.

 - Pets can become frightened by unfamiliar noises.
 Keeping your pet within sight when possible will reassure him.

 - Never tranquilize your pets.
-It will inhibit their natural survival instincts they need to escape potential danger.
+It will inhibit their natural survival instincts that they need to escape potential danger.

 - Have your pet emergency kit handy.